Xoraurea/tpp-executive/documentation/executive/data.md

     - `junior` : CharacterObject – The junior US Senator from the state represented by the object.
 - `usHouse` : object – An object with properties containing ordered arrays of CharacterObjects representing every state's US House of Representatives delegation.
 May be indexed with lower-case state abbreviations. (e.g. `Executive.data.politicians.usHouse.ct`)
 - `localGovernor` : CharacterObject – The incumbent governor in the player character's home state.
-- `localStateSenate` : Array – An ordered array of characters in the state Senate in the player character's home state.
+- `localStateSenate` : Array\<CharacterObject\> – An ordered array of characters in the state Senate in the player character's home state.
-- `localStateHouse` : Array – An ordered array of characters in the state House in the player character's home state.
+- `localStateHouse` : Array\<CharacterObject\> – An ordered array of characters in the state House in the player character's home state.
 - `localMayor` : CharacterObject – The incumbent mayor in the player character's home city.
-- `localCityCouncil` : Array – An ordered array of characters in the City Council in the player character's home city.
+- `localCityCouncil` : Array\<CharacterObject\> – An ordered array of characters in the City Council in the player character's home city.
-- `localSchoolBoard` : Array – An ordered array of characters in the School Board in the player character's home city.
+- `localSchoolBoard` : Array\<CharacterObject\> – An ordered array of characters in the School Board in the player character's home city.

-### getStatePoliticians(state : object, *includeLocals : boolean*, *wrapped : boolean*) : Array<CharacterObject>
+### getStatePoliticians(state : object, *includeLocals : boolean*, *wrapped : boolean*) : Array\<CharacterObject\>

 `getStatePoliticians` gets every incumbent elected politician within a given state.
 The function returns an array of wrapped CharacterObjects corresponding to the desired politicians.